 For the next six months France holds the Presidency of the Council of the European Union.
 One of the top priorities on its agenda will

-Lessons learned from the justice reform in Albania, by Inva Nela, ÖGfE Policy Brief, 24’2021
+Lessons learned from the justice reform in Albania, Inva Nela, ÖGfE Policy Brief, 24’2021

 Judiciary and rule of law, more specifically, is a core element for the accession negotiations with the European Union (EU).
 In this regard, since 2014